 What is a Decision Model?

-Decision modelling is different.
-This is a quantitative approach.
-It uses mathematical, statistical, or scientific methods to determine how best to allocate resources to improve systems’ performance.
+Decision modeling is different because it is a quantitative approach.
+That is to say, it uses mathematical, statistical, or scientific methods to determine how best to allocate resources to improve systems’ performance.
 People also use the terms operations research and management science to refer to decision modelling.

 Quantitative Techniques for Decision Making